dunglas/frankenphp/docs/config.md

     sed -i 's/variables_order = "GPCS"/variables_order = "EGPCS"/' $PHP_INI_DIR/php.ini;
 ```

-## Caddy Directives
+## Caddyfile Config

-To register the FrankenPHP executor, the `frankenphp` directive must be set in Caddy global options, then the `php_server` or the `php` HTTP directives must be set under routes serving PHP scripts.
+To register the FrankenPHP executor, the `frankenphp` [global option](https://caddyserver.com/docs/caddyfile/concepts#global-options) must be set, then the `php_server` or the `php` [HTTP directives](https://caddyserver.com/docs/caddyfile/concepts#directives) may be used within the site blocks to serve your PHP app.

 Minimal example: